libretime/libretime/website/versioned_docs/version-3.0.0-beta.0/admin-manual/troubleshooting.md

 - The `/var/log/libretime/legacy.log` file contains logs from the legacy app,
 - The `/var/log/libretime/liquidsoap.log` file contains logs from liquidsoap,
 - The `/var/log/libretime/playout.log` file contains logs from playout.
+- The `/var/log/libretime/worker.log` file contains logs from the worker.

 For some LibreTime services, you can set a higher log level using the `LIBRETIME_LOG_LEVEL` environment variable, or by running the service by hand and using a command line flag: